msl2000/marvisaccentweb/README.md

 * [Axios] - Promise based HTTP client for the browser and node.js
 * [Dillinger] - Readme Editor

+### DESIGN PATTERNS

+Some patterns used to solve the problem.

+* [Repository Pattern] - Separate the domain and the persistent layer.
+The repository provides a collection interface to access data stored in a database, file system or external service

+* [Chain-of-responsibility pattern] - design pattern consisting of a source of command objects and a series of processing objects.

 ### Installation of the Frontend

 For installation on a local invironment running an Linux/Windows or Mac machine, please refer to the following build setup